Summer Acting Institute

 Summer Acting Institute participants take all of the following courses:

-Auditioning: An intensive seminar designed to prepare students to perform monologues in an audition setting, this course focuses on developing confidence, rechanneling nervous energy into creative energy, and using the body and voice effectively to tell a story.
-At the conclusion of the seminar, students use their monologues to audition.
+AUDITIONING: An intensive seminar designed to prepare students to perform monologues in an audition setting, this course focuses on developing confidence, rechanneling nervous energy into creative energy, and using the body and voice effectively to tell a story.
+At the conclusion of the seminar, students use their monologues to audition for ALMOST MAINE.
 All students are guaranteed substantial and interesting roles.

-Voice and Speech: This course focuses on developing proper breath control, improving diction and projection, dialect, and maximizing the flexibility and range of the voice to give students the skills they need for clear, effective speech on stage.
+VOICE AND SPEECH: Designed to give students the skills they need for clear, effective speech on stage, this course focuses on developing proper breath control, improving diction and projection, dialect, and maximizing the flexibility and range of the voice.

-Scene Study: An intensive exploration of scripted work, this course focuses on developing the actor’s process through the introduction of powerful rehearsal techniques.
-Course culminates in a public performance of Wolves in the Lion City.
+SCENE STUDY: An intensive exploration of scripted work, this course focuses on developing the actor’s process through the introduction of powerful rehearsal techniques.
+Course culminates in a public performance of ALMOST MAINE.